Written by Nicholas Sagan, Rene Echevarria, and Naren Shankar

 It is awkward between the two men as Picard attempts to get to know Jason, all the while Bok is hovering around making threats and creating a very tense situation.
 Jason informs Picard he will leave as soon as the crisis is over and that he has no intention of continuing their relationship.

 Jason later collapses, and Dr. Crusher (portrayed by Gates McFadden) informs him he has a degenerative neurological disorder.
 She digs further while Bok continues to dog the Enterprise, trying to get a transporter lock on Jason…

-Part of the problem is that there’s no emotional vested interest in Jason.
+Part of the problem is that there’s no emotion vested interest in Jason.
 It would have been better were Jason the child of Marta, whom Picard knew in Starfleet Academy and was shown to have spent at least one night with Picard in the episode Tapestry.
 For Jason to be brought to fans who know nothing of Picard’s relationship with his mother doesn’t do anything to bond the fans to the character.

 I won’t give away the ending, but the other problem is that there is no payoff in the end.
 I finished the episode feeling that the story hadn’t been furthered at all.
 Picard had an opportunity to grow here and have another family connection outside of his brother and nephew.
 That might have hindered the writers for a couple of the movies, but at least there would have been a purpose to Bloodlines.

 One thing is clear… You’ll never look at your hairline again the same way…

 I was at a convention once and that line was discussed.
 No one was sure if Patrick Stewart would actually say it.
 Stewart does a great job with the material he is given.
 I felt Picard’s anguish and confusion in the situation.
 He is a sport to go along with all of this at this point in the series run.
 It would have been easy for him to say he was above a lot of what is done here and the writers could have used another cast member.